jlevy/og-equity-compensation/README.md

 - Title and level:
   What your role is officially called, who you report to, and what level of seniority your role is within the company.
-- Salary: What you’re paid.
+- Salary: What you’re paid in cash, in a year, before taxes.
 - Equity compensation:
   You know what this is now.
 - Bonus: Additional cash you’ll get on a regular basis, if the company has a plan for this.